 Common Issues and Troubleshooting Tips

-- Interface Down: Check if the interface is administratively shut down (
+- Interface Down: Check if the interface is administratively shut down (no shutdownto enable).

 Best Practices